-Georgie Badiel is the founder of the Georgie Badiel Foundation, a non-profit charity that aims to provide access to clean water and sanitation facilities to countless small villages in Burkina Faso.
+Georgie Badiel-Liberty is the CEO and Founder of the Georgie Badiel Foundation, a non-profit charity that aims to provide access to clean water and sanitation facilities to countless small villages in Burkina Faso.

 Etelle Higonnet is Mighty’s Legal and Campaign Director, where she focuses on forest conservation in Southeast Asia and Africa, with an emphasis on the palm oil and rubber industries.